Matt Ouimet

-Matt Ouimet is executive chairman of Cedar Fair Entertainment Company, a publicly traded company that owns 12 amusement parks in the United States and Canada.
+Matthew Anthony Ouimet (born 1958) is a retired tourism industry executive.
+Over his 40-plus-year career, Ouimet held leadership positions at both The Walt Disney Company and Cedar Fair Entertainment Company.

 Early life

-Born in 1958 in Cooperstown, New York and raised in Unadilla NY.
+Ouimet was born in 1958 in Cooperstown, New York and raised in Unadilla, New York.
 His first job was working at a grave yard in Unadilla.
-He graduated from Unatego High School in 1976 and went off to earn a bachelor of science degree in accounting from Binghamton University.
+He graduated from Unatego High School in 1976 and earned a Bachelor of Science degree in accounting from Binghamton University.

 Career highlights

-He started work in 1980 at Price Waterhouse and became a certified public accountant.
-In 1989, he left for Disney.
+Ouimet started his professional career in 1980 as a certified public accountant at PriceWaterhouse.